fairlearn/fairlearn/docs/faq.rst

     Can Fairlearn recommend ways to make my model fairer?
         No. Fairlearn is not magic.

+        Fairness is a social concept, and no technological solution can make things fair automatically.
+        In order to use Fairlearn successfully, you first need to work out what fairness means for your particular problem.
+        Once that is determined, you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.

     What unfairness mitigation techniques does Fairlearn support?
         ExpGrad, PostProcessing....